replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Resolves a clickjacking vulnerability that was present in the kurl_proxy service that runs in embedded cluster installations.
 * Adds a **Rerun** button on the preflights page when an application is initially installed.
 * Fixes an issue where the selected subnavigation tab was not underlined.
 * Fixes an issue where CRDs from subcharts were included in the Secret that Helm stores the release information in.
-In some cases, this issue was dramatically increasing the Secret's size.
+In some cases, this issue could dramatically increase the Secret's size.

 ## 1.95.0